cogell/sacrum/README.md

 - do you have git installed?
 - do you have npm (with node) installed globally?
 - do you have grunt-cli installed globally?

 Once you can answer yes to every item move on to 'First Steps - Advanced'

 Running the Builder - Very First Steps - Beginner Linux OS
 ----------------------------------------------------------
 If you are cool enough to be running a distro of Linux then you don't need me to hold your hand through this.
-One thins, are you using nvm?
+One thing, are you using nvm?
 Might want to get that tho it is not a strict requirement.

 Grunt Tasks
 -----------